LeToNode/Play2.0-CN-doc/javaGuide/tutorials/todolist/JavaTodoList.md

 ## Preparing the application

 For our todo list application, we need a few actions and the corresponding urls.
-Let's start by defining the **routes**.
+Let’s start by defining the **routes**.

 Edit the `conf/routes` file: